 Program Director Representative

-Leonard has been involved with SHAD Memorial since 2003 as the Engineering/Technology faculty and since 2007 has been the Program Director.
-He has been the Program Director’s representative on the SHAD Board since 2008.
+Jessica has been involved with SHAD Calgary since 2013 both as a faculty member, and since 2014, has been Program Co-Director.
+She became the Program Director’s representative on the SHAD Board in 2018.